metabase/metabase/docs/configuring-metabase/environment-variables.md

 When set, this will encrypt database credentials stored in the application database.
 Requirement: minimum 16 characters base64-encoded string.

 Also see documentation page [Encrypting database details at rest](../databases/encrypting-details-at-rest.md).

-### `MB_GOOGLE_AUTH_AUTO_CREATE_ACCOUNTS_DOMAIN`

-Type: string<br>
-Default: `null`

-When set, allows users to automatically create their Metabase account by logging in if their Google account email address is from this domain.

-Since v40.0, the Pro and Enterprise plans supports inputting multiple domains separated by commas.

-### `MB_GOOGLE_AUTH_CLIENT_ID`

-Type: string<br>
-Default: `null`

-Client ID for Google Auth SSO.
-If this is set, Google Auth is considered to be enabled.

-### `MB_JDBC_DATA_WAREHOUSE_MAX_CONNECTION_POOL_SIZE`

-Type: integer<br>
-Default: `15`<br>
-Since: v35.0

-Maximum number of connections to the data source databases.
-The maximum is for each database setup in Admin Panel > Databases, not a total for all databases.

-Change this to a higher value if you notice that regular usage consumes all or close to all connections.
-When all connections are in use then Metabase will be slower to return results for queries, since it would have to wait for an available connection before processing the next query in the queue.

-See [MB_APPLICATION_DB_MAX_CONNECTION_POOL_SIZE](#mb_application_db_max_connection_pool_size) for setting maximum connections to the Metabase application database.

 ### `MB_JDBC_DATA_WAREHOUSE_UNRETURNED_CONNECTION_TIMEOUT_SECONDS`